-Use the Scotty catalog to find music scores and recordings held in the library.
+Use the UCR catalog to find music scores and recordings held in the library.

-UCR faculty, staff and students may borrow scores from the Music Library with a valid R'Card.
-Volumes of collected composer sets and historical editions of music are for library-use only.
+UCR faculty, staff and students may borrow scores from the Library with a valid R'Card.

 - Use Author to search for authors, composers, performers or music ensembles.

 - Keyword Search is recommended.
-Combine composer and title in the search box, and limit the Material Type to MUSIC SCORES or MUSIC AUDIO.
+Combine composer and title in the search box, and limit the Resource Type to Scores or Audio.

 - To find works with generic titles (i.e. sonata, symphony, concerto, etc.) it is often helpful to search for the genre in the plural (i.e. sonatas, symphonies, concertos, etc.).

 - It is often effective to search with an opus or thematic index number, such as a K(Köchel) number for works by Mozart.